m925864540/CourseManagement/README.md

 # CourseManagement

 A practice course management system written in Java that allows provides two roles: students and admin.

-Where student can register for an account and register for courses, and admin can check the status of a student.
+Students are provides with the option to register for an account and login.
+When login, students have the option to add courses, remove courses, get the current schedule, and get the courses fee.

+Admin are provides with the option to see the whole student list, view individual students information, including their schedule, fee, name, and account information.

 This program is display in console without GUI, might add later.

 ![image](https://user-images.githubusercontent.com/72901256/121606669-97d2c600-ca1c-11eb-82f2-d35fe1ed8e8f.png)